An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013

 First found in Cumberland where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-More information is included under the topic Early Rennick Notables in all our PDF Extended History products.
+Another 33 words(2 lines of text) are included under the topic Early Rennick Notables in all our PDF Extended History products.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Rennick or a variant listed above: